 Are you a sushi lover but not really an expert in making perfect sushi rolls?
 Or you're looking for a champion-size sushi to satisfy your cravings?
 We have a solution for you!
-This homemade surimi and salmon sushi cake recipe will ensure you can taste your favorite sushi in almost no time and without bothering about the shape and perfection of your sushi rolls.
-It's also an attractive dish to serve to your guests.
+This homemade surimi and salmon sushi cake recipe will ensure you can taste your favorite sushi in almost no time without bothering about the shape and perfection of your sushi rolls.
+It's also a great dish to serve to your guests who also happen to be sushi lovers.

-Sushi is one of our favorite dishes, and we can never have enough of it.
+Sushi is one of our favorite dishes; we can never have enough of it.
 But it also requires some time to roll those perfectly round and good-looking rolls.
-This recipe lets us enjoy the delightful taste of freshly made sushi with less effort.
+This homemade sushi cake recipe lets us enjoy the delightful taste of freshly made sushi with less effort.
 Furthermore, you can make a unique and tasty sushi birthday cake, like we did for our 2-year-old sushi enthusiast!

 We've picked the ingredients we love adding to sushi, but the recipe is flexible.
 Do you prefer shrimp or tuna?
-Or are you a fan of caviar and would like to use it for garnish?
+Or are you a fan of caviar and would like to use it as a garnish?
 No problem!
-Add any ingredients you would normally add to your sushi rolls and serve them as a cake.
+Add any ingredients you would normally add to your sushi rolls and serve them as cakes.
 Not only will it save you some effort, but it will also make the dish more attractive and fun to eat.

-The taste of this sushi cake resembles that of Philadelphia maki, our favorite type of sushi.
+This sushi cake's taste resembles that of Philadelphia maki, our favorite type of sushi.
 It's creamy, moist, and extremely satisfying.
-We find it works great as a light dinner dish or a fun dish to serve to guests, or even as a birthday or party snack.
+It works great as a light dinner dish, a fun dish to serve to guests, or even a birthday or party snack to serve with other seafood-themed dishes, like these smoked salmon toasts.

 To make this delicious sushi masterpiece, we used:

-- sushi rice (now, let's face it, this isn't an authentic sushi recipe by any means, which means you can deviate from the traditional recipe; we often use regular round rice for the cake, making sure to rinse it carefully to avoid the rice being sticky, and it works like a charm)
+- Sushi rice: Now, since this isn't a traditional sushi recipe by any means, you can deviate from the traditional recipe; we often use regular round rice for the cake, making sure to rinse it carefully to avoid the rice being sticky, and it works like a charm.
+However, it's best to use "sushi rice" or Japanese rice (short-grain rice) for the best texture.
+And if there is any leftover rice, you can always make a delicious poke bowl!

-- fresh cucumber (we don't normally remove seeds from a cucumber; it doesn't make that much of a difference and the key advantage of this sushi cake is time-saving; therefore, why bother removing the seeds?)
+- Fresh cucumber: We don't normally remove seeds from a cucumber; it doesn't make that much of a difference, and the key advantage of this sushi cake is its time-saving.
+Therefore, why bother removing the seeds?)

-- avocado (in our stores, there rarely are any ripe avocados, but an efficient tip is to keep avocados in a dark place for a day or two, and they'll be good to go!)
+- Ripe avocado: In our stores, there rarely are any ripe avocados, but an efficient tip is to keep avocados in a dark place for a day or two, and they'll be good to go!)

-- surimi (For a healthier version, skip this ingredient and add extra salmon or another ingredient of your choice; why not try shrimp?).
+- Imitation crab (surimi): For a healthier version, skip this ingredient and add extra salmon or another ingredient of your choice; why not try shrimp?).

-- toasted sesame seeds (the keyword here is 'toasted' - it makes so much of a difference!)
+- Toasted sesame seeds: "Toasted" is the key—it makes so much of a difference!

 Sure!
 You can make it as high as a tower if you want to—the sky is the limit.
-The suggestion, though, would be to focus more on the filling and make the rice layers slightly thinner to make the cake juicier and lighter for the stomach.
+The suggestion would be to focus more on the filling and make the rice layers slightly thinner to make the cake juicier and lighter for the stomach.

-The safest choice would be to buy rice labeled as sushi rice.
+The safest choice would be to buy rice labeled as sushi rice, which is basically Japanese short-grain rice.
 But the truth is that regular round rice usually works just as well.
-You'll only want to make sure it's rinsed well before cooking to avoid the rice being too sticky.
+You'll only want to ensure it's rinsed well before cooking to avoid the rice being too sticky.

-Of course, you can!
+Of course you can!
 This sushi cake is just as versatile as regular sushi rolls.
 Make it Philadelphia, California, Hamachi, or any other style.
-Mix and match the ingredients and toppings normally used in sushi rolls.
+Mix and match the ingredients and toppings of your choice, which you normally use in sushi rolls.

-If you dislike fish and seafood, you can make a vegetarian version of the dish or use chicken.
+If you dislike fish and seafood, you can make a vegetarian version or use chicken.
 The teriyaki chicken version of the sushi cake is AMAZING!

 There are many options, but some of the toppings we love to use include caviar, thin salmon slices, fresh cucumber, radish, dill, and edamame beans.
-We don't suggest using avocado because it will change its color rather quickly.
+We don't suggest using avocado because it will quickly change its color.

 While technically you can, we wouldn't advise you to do so.
 When you defrost the cake, it can become soggy.
-So better enjoy the cake while it's fresh!
+So, you'd better enjoy the cake while it's fresh!
 And I'm sure you won't have many leftovers because it's too delicious!

 How to Make This Sushi Cake

 1. Boil sushi rice according to the instructions on the packaging.
+If you have a rice cooker at hand, feel free to use it.
+We didn't, so we boiled it in a regular pot on the stove.
 Once cooked, let the rice cool slightly, then add rice vinegar and stir well to combine.

-2. Cut veggies - cucumber and avocado.
+2. Cut the veggies—cucumber and avocado.
 It's best to dice the cucumber thinly using a grater to ensure the slices are almost transparent.

-3. Chop the surimi sticks and salmon finely.
+3. Chop the imitation crab and salmon finely.
 Leave some thinly sliced salmon for decoration.

 Slice the radish finely for decoration.

-4. Take the pan or plate where you're going to layer the cake.
-It's best to use one that has removable sides.
-Place the first layer of sushi rice at the bottom of the pan.
+4. Take the pan or plate where you will layer the cake.
+It's best to use one with removable sides, like a springform cake tin.
+Place the first layer of the cooked rice at the bottom of the pan.

 5. Add a layer of cream cheese.

-6. Place a nori sheet on top and cover the edges with the pre-cut pieces.
+6. Place a sheet of nori (or nori pieces) on top and cover the edges with the pre-cut pieces.

-7. Add a layer of sliced avocado (or cucumber).
+7. Add a layer of avocado slices (or cucumber slices).

 8. Cover with chopped surimi.